-How to keep long hair from getting knotty?
+How to keep hair from tangling and getting knotty?

 How do I keep my long hair from getting so knotty?
 I can’t leave it down, it gets tangled in several minutes after combing!
 What are the reasons for this issue?
-Please help, I don’t want to wear my hair up for the rest of my life!
+Please help!

 Why does hair get tangled and what hair types tangle easier?
-Most often, women with curly hair suffer from this problem.
+Most often, women with curly hair suffer from the problem of knots in hair.
 Dry curls are prone to tangling because of their structure.
 However, ladies with straight hair can also face this problem, especially if the hair is long or medium.
 The hair is dry and thin, split and weakened at the ends.
 Most often our readers ask what causes knots in hair, how to get knots out of hair, and how to keep hair from tangling.
 Read the answers below!

 There are quite a few reasons that can lead to the problem of knotty hair: